NeOpoku/ApolloShelf/README.md

 * `auth.ts`: Update the auth middleware function to work with the GraphQL API.

-* `server.ts`: Implement the Apollo Server and apply it to the Express server as middleware.
+* `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.

 * `Schemas` directory: